HFaeiro/Aeirosoft-Game-Engine/README.md

 # Aeirosoft Game Engine
 This is my first attempt at creating a game yet alone a game engine.

-Currently its programed an aim trainer for testing collision.
+Currently its programed as an aim trainer for testing collision.

 demo https://aeirosoft.itch.io/aim-trainer